milliondollarscript/milliondollarscript/readme.txt

 * Fix: Uploaded image not respecting max_blocks setting in simple mode.
 * Fix: Tooltip text not visible in light theme.
 * Feature: Add All Grids to select box to admin Pixel Approval screens.
+* Fix: Mass complete and cancel of orders not working.

 = 2.5.12 =
 * Feature: Major improvements to pixel selection and upload UI for a smoother, more intuitive experience.
 Block selection and grid interaction are now more reliable, especially with multiple grids on the same page.